Book cover

 7.4.2 When Not to Use Microservices?

 While we’ve presented the advantages of microservices thus far, it’s important to note that this architecture is more complex than a monolithic one.
 This complexity arises because microservices are independent processes, resulting in a distributed system.
-Thus, when using microservices, we face the challenges that characterize such systems, such as:
+Thus, when using microservices, we face several challenges that characterize such systems, including:

 7.5 Message-Oriented Architectures